Assistant Technical Director

 KNOWLEDGE, SKILLS, AND ABILITIES

--A broad skill base and knowledge in areas such as carpentry, welding, engineering, construction, and automation.
+-A broad skill base and knowledge in areas such as carpentry, welding, engineering and construction.

 -Knowledge of standard theatrical construction methods.